NLion74/Matrix-Notifier/README.md

 ### Sending messages

-Messages can either be sent via HTTP POST request and by using the Web UI or via HTTP GET request by using Webhooks.
+Messages can either be sent via HTTP POST request and by using the Web UI or even via HTTP GET request by using Webhooks.

 #### POST